Sitra: Transportation

 The Sitra Causeway connects the north of the island to Nabih Saleh and to Umm al Hussam (Manama) on Bahrain Island.

-Two small bridges on the south west of Sitra also joins Bahrain Island, near the villages of Ma'ameer and Eker.
+Two small bridges on the south west of Sitra also join Bahrain Island, near the villages of Ma'ameer and Eker.

 Administration

 The southern part of the island belongs to Southern Governorate and the northern part to Capital Governorate.

-Between 1990 and 2013 it was part of Central Governorate of Bahrain, but that is now dissolved.
+Between 1990 and 2013 it was part of Central Governorate of Bahrain, but that has since been dissolved.
 Between 1920 and 1990 it was part of Sitra Municipality.

 Sitra Municipality

 This was a municipality in Bahrain before they were re-organized as Governorates.
 The Sitra Municipality consisted of the island of Sitra and three villages close to it on the main island of Bahrain: Ma'ameer, Eker and Nuwaidrat.